-The Writing Internship is designed to give English majors from all concentrations practical experience in workplace settings potentially connected to future careers.
-Specific requirements will vary, but will include readings, reflective writing assignments, and creating a portfolio.
+Writing Internships give English majors from all concentrations practical experience in workplace settings potentially connected to future careers.
+Specific requirements will vary, but will include readings, reflective writing assignments and creating a portfolio.
 Prerequisite: ENG 110.
-Offered fall, winter, spring.
+Offered fall, winter and spring.